S429: 2025 Public Safety Act. Latest Version

 (3) When disclosing information to the investigating public law enforcement agency or prosecuting district attorney.

-(2) The Office of the Chief Medical Examiner, a pathologist designated by the Chief Medical Examiner, a county medical examiner appointed under G.S.
-130A‑382, an investigating medical examiner, or an autopsy center is not prohibited from disclosing or releasing information or reports when necessary to address public health or safety concerns; for public health purposes, including public health surveillance, investigations, interventions, and evaluations; to facilitate research; to comply with reporting requirements under State or federal law or in connection with State or federal grants; or to comply with any other duties imposed by law.
+(3) When disclosing or releasing information or reports is necessary (i) to address public health or safety concerns, (ii) for public health purposes, including public health surveillance, investigations, interventions, and evaluations, (iii) to facilitate research, (iv) to facilitate education, (v) to release decedent remains to transporters, funeral homes, family members, or others for final disposition, (vi) to comply with reporting requirements under State or federal law or in connection with State or federal grants, or (vii) to comply with any other duties imposed by law.

-(4) The legal representatives of any person authorized to receive records under this section.
+(5) The legal representatives of any person authorized to receive records under this section.

 Notwithstanding the provisions of this subsection, any materials that are subject to the provisions of subsection (d1) of this section may only be disclosed pursuant to that subsection while the death is under criminal investigation by a public law enforcement agency or during the pendency of criminal charges associated with a death.